Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: Applications to the black hole problem

 \subsection{Love numbers}

 Applying an external gravitational field to a self-gravitating body generically causes it to deform, much in the same way as an external electric field polarizes a dielectric material.
 The response of the body to the external gravitational tidal field is captured by the so-called tidal response coefficients or Love numbers, named after A. E. H. Love who first studied them in the context of the Earth's response to the tides \cite{Love_1909}.
 In general relativity, the tidal response coefficients are generally complex, and the real part captures the conservative response of the body, whereas the imaginary part captures dissipative effects.
 There is some naming ambiguity where sometimes only the real, conservative part is called the Love number, whereas sometimes the full complex response coefficient is called Love number.
 For us the Love number will be the full complex response coefficient.
 For four-dimensional Kerr black holes, the conservative (real part) of the response coefficient to static external perturbations has been found to vanish \cite{Le_Tiec_2021, charalambous2021vanishing}.
 Moreover, Love numbers are measurable quantities that can be probed with gravitational wave observations \cite{Flanagan_2008, Cardoso_2017}.
-Using our conformal field theory approach to the Teukolsky equation we compute the static ($\omega =0$) Love number which agrees with that of \cite{charalambous2021vanishing}.
-We then compute the non-static Love number as an expansion to first order in $\omega$ in a way that can be extended to arbitrary order in $\omega$ in a straightforward way.
+Using our conformal field theory approach to the Teukolsky equation we compute the Love number of a slowly rotating Kerr black hole at linear order in the frequency of the perturbation.
+The extension of our computation to higher orders is straightforward.